mozilla/data-docs/src/datasets/experiment_telemetry.md

-# Analyzing data from SHIELD studies
+# Accessing Experiment Telemetry

 This article introduces the datasets that are useful for analyzing studies in Firefox.
-After reading this article,
-you should understand how to answer questions about study enrollment, identify telemetry from clients enrolled in an experiment, and locate telemetry from add-on studies.
+After reading this article, you should understand how to answer questions about experiment enrollment, and identify telemetry from clients enrolled in an experiment.

 ## Table of contents